-Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days
+Hvar Itinerary – the best of Hvar Island in 2, 3, 5 or 7 days

 Share your love

 I was fortunate enough to spend a whole month in Hvar, basking in the Mediterranean sun, exploring the hidden bays, finding the best sunset views, and eating the most delicious food.
-During this time I’ve hung out with locals and explored some highly underrated hidden gems, beyond the usual touristy route,
+During this time I’ve hung out with locals and explored some highly underrated hidden gems, beyond the usual touristy route, all in the name of research for this Hvar travel blog.

 It’s fair to say that I’ve grown to know the island inside out and now I’m sharing all my insider knowledge with you!
-Below you’ll find carefully crafted itineraries and recommendations on the best things to do on Hvar in 3, 5 and 7 days.
+Below you’ll find carefully crafted itineraries and recommendations on the best things to do on Hvar in 3, 5, and 7 days.

 Hvar must-do’s